Skip to content

 Priority One: Cultivating Spiritual Formation in Students

-Launch an office of spiritual formation to care for our students and minister to families and staff.
+Launch an Office of Spiritual Formation to care for our students and minister to families and staff.

 May 2024 | Completed with the hiring of Jake Ferrier as the Director of Spiritual Formation.

-strategy 1.2
+strategy 1.2 – Spiritual Formation Assessment

 Assess student spiritual formation to ensure it is consistent with WC’s mission and improve the school experience to enhance spiritual formation.

-Fall 2024 | The Flourishing Faith Survey was administered to students in grades 8-12 and other stakeholders such as parents, employees, and alumni.
-The results, including national comparisons, will provide the necessary insights to build the roadmap for enhanced spiritual formation.
+Fall 2024 | The Flourishing Faith Index was administered to students in grades 8-12 and other stakeholders such as parents, employees, and alumni.
+The results, including national comparisons, have provided the necessary insights to build the roadmap for enhanced spiritual formation.

-Strategy 1.3
+Strategy 1.3 – Student-centered Discipleship Program

 Develop a student-centered discipleship program to allow mentorship and support to extend beyond the classroom and chapel.